-The Air District is also working on programs to provide grants to help fund DC fast charger deployment throughout the Bay Area.
+The Air District is also working on programs to provide grants to help fund fast charger deployment throughout the Bay Area.

 Who is Eligible?

 Individuals who purchase a new PEV and install a home charger at their place of residence may be eligible for incentives to help reduce the cost of home chargers.
-PEV drivers that choose to participate in this program will be required to provide PEV usage data over a three-year period.
-This data will be used to evaluate Bay Area PEV driver charging patterns and help to inform and develop future PEV incentive programs.
+PEV drivers that choose to participate in this program will be required to provide PEV usage data protecting a three-year period.
+This data will be used to estimate Bay Area PEV driver charging patterns and help to inform and develop future PEV incentive programs.

 The Air District has contracted with two companies to provide incentives to Bay Area residents.
 The Air District is working to expand the list of incentive providers and will update the website periodically as additional options become available*: